SakuGlumoff/oracle-cloud-ci/README.md

-This repository is an example and a personal exercise to use the [Oracle Cloud Free][] to create a continuous environment wherein a source code from a repository is compiled, built and tested and then released.
+This repository is an example and a personal exercise to use the [Oracle Cloud Free][] to create a continuous environment wherein a source code from a repository is compiled, built, tested and then released.

 ## Process
 1. A commit is made to the master branch